Objectives

 Testing replication

-If the server starts without any error that means that replication was successful.
+If the server starts without any error, that means replication was successful.

 emp_id numeric primary key default nextval('user_seq'::regclass),